 Children should have access to adequate housing that conforms with international human rights standards, including sustainable and resilient infrastructure that is not built on polluted sites nor in proximity to pollution sources or radiation, homes with safe and sustainable sources of energy for cooking, heating, lighting, appropriate ventilation, free from mould and toxic substances in a smoke-free environment.
 There should be effective management of waste and litter, protection from traffic, excessive noise and overcrowding, and access to safe and sustainable drinking water, sanitation and hygiene facilities.
 Such provisions equally apply to children displaced by climate- or environment-related harm.

-Children should not be subject to forced evictions without prior provision of adequate alternative accommodation, including relocation linked to development and infrastructure projects addressing energy and/or climate action.
+Children should not be subject to forced evictions without prior provision of adequate alternative accommodation.
+This includes situations in which such evictions are linked to the development and infrastructure projects addressing energy and/or climate action.
 Child rights impact assessments should be a prerequisite for such projects.
 Particular attention should be paid to the importance of traditional land to Indigenous children and the quality of the natural environment for their enjoyment of their rights to an adequate standard of living and culture.

 In situations of cross-border displacement and migration linked to climate- and environment-related events, the Committee underlines the importance of international cooperation and the States’ obligation to undertake all appropriate legislative, administrative and other measures to ensure the rights under the Convention to all children within their jurisdiction without discrimination.